BHASKAR0555/Spirit_IITG/README.md

-# spirit-website
+# spirit-
-Official website for the Spirit, the annual sport's fest of IIT Guwahati.
+websitewebsite for the Spirit, the annual sport's fest of IIT Guwahati.